ISISComputingGroup/ibex_user_manual/Using-the-Script-Generator.md

 Here we will talk you through what you need to know to use the script generator.

+# Common questions

+### How do I delete multiple lines?

+Hold shift and click the lines to select them, then click the delete actions button.

+### How do I insert an action at a given point?

+Click the line you wish to insert the new line below and click duplicate action.

+### How do I add a new line to the end?

+Click the add action button.

+### Can I tab between cells?

+Yes, pressing tab to move between cells will move the focus from left to right and then onto the next line.
+If you tab off the end of the last line a new line will be created.

 # A tour of the UI

 ![ScriptGenerator UI](https://raw.githubusercontent.com/wiki/ISISComputingGroup/ibex_user_manual/UI.JPG)